Skip to main content

 We actively encourage innovative and engaging ways of teaching, to ensure our students have the best learning experience.

-This course is exclusively taught full-time and 80% during the day.
+This course is exclusively taught full-time with classes mostly taking place in the daytime.

 Teaching hours